7th Arkansas Infantry Regiment: Regimental colors

+Regimental Color of the 6th and 7th Arkansas Infantry Regiment.
 This is a small (23 1/2" x 28 1/8") flag, most likely a camp color or flag marker, in the form of the 2nd pattern Hardee battle flag, with the Arkansas coat-of-arms painted on the elliptical disc and the designation "6TH and 7TH ARK.
 REG." painted on the upper border in black.
-It was acquired in 1976 by the National Park Service, and is on display at the Stone's River National Battlefield visitor's center in Murfreesboro, TN.
+It was acquired in 1976 by the National Park Service, and is on display at the Stone's River National Battlefield visitor center in Murfreesboro, TN.
 Dimensions: 28" x 38"; blue wool bunting, white cotton, with black painted letters.